InvertGames/uFrame.Documentation/pages/instantiation-scenarios-and-methods.md

         {
         	// Create the VM instance from controller var viewModel = PlayerController.CreatePlayer();

     		// Instantiate the view and add the scene parent var playerView = CreatePlayerView(viewModel);
             playerView.ParentScene = scene;

             yield break;
         }
 ```

-The commented out Prefab line lets you pass in your own prefab for the view if you are not using the normal convention for view prefab names.
-You can also create multiple views here and then attach them to the view if needed.
+The commented-out Prefab line lets you pass in your own prefab for the View if you are not using the normal convention for View prefab names.
+You can also create multiple Views here and then attach them to the View if needed.

 There is also a video tutorial on this: https://www.youtube.com/watch?v=ULA24U2QMV0